How to Fix Exchange Dirty Shutdown State? Know the Right Way

 And many more…

-Most probably, the Exchange 2010, 2013, and 2016 database dirty shutdown state occurs when the transaction log files are not committed to the Exchange database.
+Most probably, the Exchange 2010, 2013, and 2016 database’s dirty shutdown state occurs when the transaction log files are not committed to the Exchange database.
 As we all know how much log files are important to the MS Exchange database.
-It records each and every event as well as communication that occurred in the database.
+It records every event as well as communication that occurred in the database.

 When Exchange log files aren’t detached or disconnected from the database then it goes into a dirty shutdown state.
 Moreover, if the transaction log file completely dismounts to its Exchange database then the state of the EDB is in a clean shutdown.